Frontrooms/3.0-GC/README.md

 2: Download the resources from here: https://github.com/lassedds/3.0-Resources

-3: Place the resources within the 3.0 GC Folder.
+3: Place the resources within the 3.0 GC Folder // Remember to change the name to "resources" just like that.

 4: Right click the start_config.cmd file and click **Edit**.
 Next, you have to find the "*bin*" folder of your installed java version.
 It should be at **`C:\Program Files\Java\`**, in there you open the folder called "*jdk-17.x.x.x*".
 From open the "*bin*" folder and copy that file path.
 It should look like something like this: **`C:\Program Files\Java\jdk-17.x.x.x\bin\`**.
 Then put that into your *start_config.cmd* file as the variable "*JAVA_PATH=*".